lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 This project provides a simple CDK deployment of LiteLLM into ECS on AWS.
 It aims to be pre-configured with defaults that will allow most users to quickly get started with LiteLLM.

-It also provides additional features on top of LiteLLM such as a Bedrock Interface (instead of the default OpenAI interface).
+It also provides additional features on top of LiteLLM such as an AWS Bedrock Interface (instead of the default OpenAI interface).

 ## How to deploy